All Episodes

 We're living in the hood.

-We're not living where Prisker and Brandon Johnson family.
+We're not living with Prisker and Brandon Johnson family.

 They're living that.

-And they they are trying to tell us, the citizens, the residents, who have to worry about when you sit in the car, you know that you cannot sit in the car alone without a gun being pointed to your head because you are going to get carjacked, robbed, or shot.
+And they are trying to tell us, the citizens, the residents who have to worry about when you sit in a car, you know that you cannot sit in the car alone without a gun being pointed to your head because you are going to get carjacked, robbed, or shot.

 You know this.

-When you at a red light, you can't even sit at a red light and peace because you're scared that the car that pulls on the side of you, you're scared they're good, they are gonna jump out with guns to your head.
+When you at a red light, you can even sit at a red lighting piece because you are scared that the car that pulls on the side of you, you're scared they're going to jump out with guns to your head.

-And if we are not talking about just one, they're jumping out in three with guns, and they're carjacking you, robbing you, and most of the time when you give them everything they they ask for, they still kill you.
+And most of the time, when you give them everything they ask for, they still kill you.

-Let me bring in P. Ray Easley, who's gonna be a candidate for the 7th District of Chicago.
+Let me bring in P. Ray Easley, who's going to be a candidate for the 7th District of Chicago.

-Uh both of you, and we'll get to this in a minute, the political side of it, think that somehow Chicago and and Illinois might tend or have a window of opportunity to become Republican.
+Both of you, and we'll get to this in a minute, the political side of it, think that somehow Chicago and Illinois might tend or have a window of opportunity to become Republican.

 I'm not sure I agree with either one of you, but that's neither here nor there.

-Uh just a typical weekend in the city of Chicago, P Ray.
+58 people shot, eight dead, just a typical weekend in the city of Chicago, P. Ray.

 Well, thank you again for having me today.

-Brandon Johnson lives in the Austin community where I live on the Chicago on Chicago's West side.
+Brandon Johnson lives in the Austin community where I live on Chicago's West Side.

 And what frustrates me the most about Brandon or Mary Johnson is that he's driving past these crime scenes just like us.